Stretching Exercises for Dancers

 Here are some stretching exercises for dancers, and in particular ballet dancers.

 As dancers, stretching is an essential, but often neglected part of training.
-Flexible muscles lead to far less injuries and a far greater ease of movement.
+Flexible muscles lead to far fewer injuries and far greater ease of movement.
 The trick is to stretch gently and often.

 Try to stretch every day, as this is the fastest way to progress and get supple quickly.